 - Shortened work week with optional work Fridays.

 Our solution for the RMW San Francisco studio is to transform our office into a design team center by relocating the individual, focused work to the home and making the office itself into a better design resource.
-This includes a larger materials library and more plotters, pin-up spaces, and technology assistance.
+This includes creating a larger materials library and providing more plotters, pin-up spaces, and technology assistance.

 We believe the methodology we used to arrive at this solution applies to all organizations that rely on harnessing individual strengths for team collaboration.
 The steps we took can be applied to companies of all scales and types, and consist of:

 - Surveying and listening to your local staff needs

 - Permanently adopting those work habits that worked well during the pandemic

 - Exploring use-cases that incorporate both palpable solutions and policy changes